 South of Lisbon is the rural Alentejo region that attracts discerning travelers but fewer home hunters than the Silver Coast – north past Lisbon.
-Here, where the rolling hills, vineyards and olive trees meet the Atlantic in hundreds of kilometres of sandy beaches there are some striking contemporary villas, especially around Obidos.
+Here, where the rolling hills and vineyards meet the Atlantic in hundreds of kilometres of sandy beaches there are some striking contemporary villas, especially around Obidos.
 Apartments (and smaller townhouses) start at €100,000 to €150,000, villas from €250,000.
 Other hotspots are the charming town of Leiria and the Praia del Rai resort.

 There are two stages to the buying process.
 The first is the promissory contract (contrato de promessa de compra e venda) between buyer and seller, on the condition of the property.